 The area was developed into its current layout following the success of the 1903 National Industrial Exposition, which brought over five million people to the neighborhood within just five months.
 Shortly after the expo closed its doors, work began to improve and update Shinsekai.

 Paris was chosen as the model for Shinsekai's northern half, while the southern portion was built to imitate Coney Island in New York.
 Tsutenkaku Tower was constructed in 1912 after Paris' Eiffel Tower.
 Although it was scrapped during WWII, the tower was reconstructed soon afterwards in 1956.
 The current tower is 103 meters high, with the main observatory at a height of 91 meters.
+A new open-air deck on top of the main observatory was opened in late 2015.

 Another noted attraction is kushikatsu, one of Osaka's best known specialties.
 It is a dish, composed of various skewered, battered and deep fried foods.
 Varieties on offer range from chicken and beef, to pumpkin and asparagus, to the banana and ice cream dessert varieties.
 Many of Shinsekai's kushikatsu restaurants are open 24 hours, but only truly come alive when the lights come on at night.